AlaoSUL/COUNTER_Reports/README.md

 - I was able to find [Elsevier Journal w Subjects via Google Searches](https://phdtalks.org/2021/05/download-elsevier-journal-list-with-impact-factor-2021-pdf-xls.html)

 - Accuracy of Elsevier List: Out of 37,450 rows, there were 68 entries with no corresponding subject fields which represents only 0.18% of the data.
 As a result, the list had 99.82% of Elsevier journals used between 2015-2021 at Stanford University.

 - Upon request, Cambridge, Sage, and Wiley provided these lists.

 - SpringNature has an [API](https://dev.springernature.com/) that allows developers to access the data.

+### Using Digital Object Identifier (DOI) to scrape subject/discipline information

+- Each Title Master report contains a DOI column that can be transformed into a URL link (adding https://[doi here].org)

+- Using BeautifulSoup, a Python package for parsing XML and HTML, I wrote a for loop to iterate over each DOI and extract the nested tag with the subject information.

+- Please refer to this notebook for detailed documentation.

+#### Standardizing Subjects Among Publishers

 ##### How to merge with the final reports